sisoe24/nuke-python-stubs/README.md

 ## Type guess

-The script tries to guess the data type of the function arguments and return statements and for the most part it seems to be pretty accurate with a very few exceptions.
+The script tries to guess the data type of the function arguments and return statements and for the most part it seems to be pretty accurate with very few exceptions.

 When the keyword `Any` is used, it means more: **it could be any we don't know** and not: **any type is valid**.